28 Jupyter Notebook Tips, Tricks, and Shortcuts

 4.5 |

-If you want to set this behaviour for all instances of Jupyter (Notebook and Console), simply create a file ~/.ipython/profile_default/ipython_config.py
+If you want to set this behavior for all instances of Jupyter (Notebook and Console), simply create a file ~/.ipython/profile_default/ipython_config.py

 c = get_config()